Last updated Thu Nov 21 2024

 Here’s how you and your customer can benefit from this offer:

-• Increasing their initial order value will get them free products as a treat.
+Increasing their order value will get them free products as a treat.

 Even though making this campaign might sound a bit complicated, it's really not.